shovon/hyperguard/README.md

 ### Composition

-Rather than relying on—arguably—complex configurations and validation engines, Valentina empowers you to define schemas by composing smaller validators.
+Rather than relying on—arguably—complex configurations and validation engines, Ninazu empowers you to define schemas by composing smaller validators.

 Additionally, you can easily re-use smaller validators across larger schemas.